 Portability: weighs about 17 pounds

-Bar Length Compatibility: 36-inch
+Bar Length Compatibility: 14 to 48 inches

 How do we rank products for you?